Release 0.27: Python routes and quality of life improvements

 Dispatchers (request.{path,query,headers,cookies}) no longer expose a .all method.

-This change also applies to the Go binding, where Dispatcher no longer has an All function.
+This change also applies to the Go backend, where Dispatcher no longer has an All function.

 .all removed from request.session